josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

 Upgraded components are Angular **directives**, instead of **components**, because Angular is unaware that AngularJS will create elements under it.
-As far as Angular knows, the upgraded component is just a directive &mdash;a tag&mdash; and Angular doesn't have to concern itself with its children.
+As far as Angular knows, the upgraded component is just a directive &mdash;a tag&mdash; and Angular does not have to concern itself with its children.

 </div>